ldaptools/ldaptools/docs/en/reference/default-schema-attributes.md

 Default schemas are provided for both Active Directory and OpenLDAP that contain attribute name mappings and converters against commonly used attributes and object types.
-Below is a reference for the mappings and their converters that can be used when generating queries and returining data from LDAP.
+Below is a reference for the mappings and their converters that can be used when generating queries and returning data from LDAP.

 * Active Directory Schema
   * [Users](#ad-user-types)